How to Play in Stretched Resolution Valorant: All GPU Guides

 - Click on Customize

-- Make sure the Enable resolutions not exposed by the display option is turned off
+- Make sure Enable resolutions not exposed by the display is turned off

 - Click on Create Custom Resolution